Natural and Synthetic Polymer Chemistry

 - laboratory practice in the techniques of polymer synthesis and characterization (FCH551).

-Some appropriate chemistry electives are:
+Some appropriate professional electives are:

 - Biochemistry (FCH530) is an appropriate elective for students interested in biotechnology.